Shirley Schmidt, July 9th, 2015

 LW: Was he frustrated?
 Angry?
 What was your read on his emotions?

 SS: I would think he was probably both, frustrated and angry.
-He says, “Let’s get outta here.
+He says, “Let’s get out of here.
 We’re going camping, let’s go.”
 And so we went.

 LW: So we’re looking at pictures at your house, the house that you grew up in, 6713 Burns.
 Your grandpa built this house?